Categories enriched over symmetric closed multicategories: About V-categories

 \subsection{\texorpdfstring{$\mcV$}V-categories}

 In mathematical literature there are at least two different notions called categories enriched in bicategories.
 Let us consider categories enriched in multicategories.
 This notion seems to appear for the first time in \cite[\S1, (MLC 4)]{Linton:multiYoneda}, translated to a modern language in \cite[\S2]{1802.07538}.
-We use the definition of Leinster \cite[Example~2.2.1.iii]{Leinster:math.CT/9901139}, \cite[Example (2), page 399]{zbMATH01724909} and reproduce it here for convenience of the reader.
+We use the definition of Leinster \cite[Example~2.2.1.iii]{Leinster:math.CT/9901139}, \cite[Example (2), page 399]{zbMATH01724909}.
+First of all we show that categories enriched in multicategories are a particular case of $T$\n-algebras for some monad $T$.